MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Scenario

 You have been asked to add controllers to a new application.
-The controllers should include actions that return a view.
-You should also add an action that returns the photo as a .jpg file to show on a webpage.
+The controllers should include actions that return a view, also add an action that return the photo as a .jpg file to show on a webpage and an action that redirects to another action in another controller.
 Additionally, you are asked to configure routes in a variety of ways.

 The members of your development team are new to ASP.NET Core MVC and they find the use of controller actions confusing.
 Therefore, you need to help them by adding a component that displays action parameters in an external file whenever an action runs.
 You will add an action filter to achieve this.